 Operating safely through COVID-19

 Where businesses remain open, employers should take every possible step to facilitate their employees working from home.
-If your employees cannot work from home then they can still travel to work, provided they are well and no one in their household is self-isolating.
+Use this risk assessment to check if an employee cna return to work safely.
 The COVID-19 Onsite checklist for safe working will aid in this process

 Reopening your business

 If you’re considering reopening your business after a period of closure, we suggest that you work through some key points to ensure safe operations.
 The COVID-19 Building reoccupation checklist will help in this activity.